Jay-Idrees/Work-Day-Scheduler--JQUERY-Bootstrap/README.md

 - Using JQUERY to dynamically manipulate classes for HTML elements

 - Using JQUERY to target multiple buttons as event listeners.
 In particular being able to target each button uniquely as well as all buttons as a group, depending on the task

+- Using Node.JS to generate a high quality readme file.

 ## Key files in the repository